srinidevlearn/ecomNgUISep2022/README.md

 ## Scope of class

 ## Input
+decorator helps to get data inside the comeponents
 ## Output
+decorator responsible to send data outside the componets
 ## EventEmitter
+emitter helps to emit value from componets

+## to avoid memory leak

+take(),takeUntill(),takeWhile() etc...
 ### Add new Product
 PseudoCode try and implement in appropriate position
 ```js